TomBric/stratux-radar-display/README.md

 ## Software Installation Instructions
 ### Standard setup
    1. Download the image under Releases/Assets to your local computer.
 Image with "oled" is preconfigured for the Oled 1.5 inch display.
 Image with "epaper_3in7" is the version for the waveshare 3.7 inch epaper display, "epaper_1in54" for the smaller epaper.
 Both versions will support Bluetooth
-   2. Flash the image using Raspberry Pi Imager (select "OwnImage") to your SD card (32 GB cards recommended).
+   2. Flash the image using Raspberry Pi Imager to your SD card (32 GB cards recommended).
 Use Pi imager with the following settings:
          - Operating system to select: "Use Custom"
          - Settings:
            - set a hostname (e.g. radar.local)